 Compulsory: Successful completion of a relevant VET qualification at Certificate III level or higher.

 Applicants who have not completed secondary education, or undertaken any TAFE or university studies will not be eligible for entry into this program.
-Applicants in this category should consider a pathway program such as Foundation Access Studies (FAST) Program.
+Applicants in this category should consider a pathway program such as Federation Access Studies (FAST) Program.

 The application method varies depending on your circumstances, please visit our How to apply page for further information.